asifdanishyar/IFD-Milestone-Project/README.md

 ### **Testing**
 Basically testing were done in dailybases as the project build was ongoing.
 I have used gitpod tools to test the look, size and functionality of the project.
-I have added media queries for almost all of them to control the size of the pages both small and large screens.
+I have used multiple media queries for pages to control the size both small and large screens.
-Testing was carried out as the project build was ongoing.
-Using GitPod and Google developer tools to test the look, feel and functionality of the project.
-During testing I added a media query to control the size of the map as it looked too small on larger screens.
-This suggestion came from my mentor.
-The website was tested on Chrome, IE, iPhone 6/7/8 and Samsung S5 as well as Google developer tools.
-The links were tested as well as the look and transformation of the presented site on the respective screen size/browser.
-I used regular pushes to the Git repository to ensure my work was saved and provide version control should it be necessary.
-During testing I used multiple CSS queries to provide the look and feel I wanted for all pages and to provide a consistency of font and colour scheme throughout the pages.
-I also used CSS to ensure the presentation of the images and forms provided a good UX experience for the user at all stages.
+Testing was carried out as the project build was going on.
+The website were tested in GitPod and Chrome browser in both large and small screens.
+During the testing i have consistently changed the CSS queries to provide good looking and make it device-friendly page.
+Even though i couldn't find images with best resolution but yet i tried to use CSS to ensure the presentation of the images and forms to be user friendly look.

 ### **Code Credits and Personal Credits**
 + I used Bootstrap and copied the code for this and the required JS at the bottom of the page to facilitate the functionality.